influxdata/awesome/docs/part-1/introduction-to-influxdb-tools.md

 ## Stacks and Templates

 Want to back up or move your whole InfluxDB configuration?
 Add it to github so you can restore from a backup?
 Even use a gitops workflow to integrate with your existing CD (continuous deployment) process?
-InfluxDB supports all of this with our Stacks and Templates features.
+InfluxDB supports all of this with Stacks and Templates.

 A Template is a prepackaged InfluxDB configuration that contains multiple InfluxDB resources.
 Templates include everything from Telegraf configuration, to Dashboards, to Alerts, and more.
 Use Templates to:

-* get up and running with InfluxDB for a variety of common use cases with a [Community Template](https://github.com/influxdata/community-templates),a community-contributed Templates.
+* Get up and running with InfluxDB for a variety of common use cases with a [Community Template](https://github.com/influxdata/community-templates),a community-contributed Templates.
-* quickly get setup with a new InfluxDB instance
+* Quickly get setup with a new InfluxDB instance
-* backup your Dashboard, Alert, and Task configurations.
+* Backup your Dashboard, Alert, and Task configurations.

-Applying an existing Community Template is as easy as copy and pasting a URL for the Template yaml in the UI:
+Applying an existing Community Template is as easy as copy and pasting a URL for the Template yaml file into the UI:

 ![applying community template]({{site.url}}/assets/images/part-1/introduction-to-influxdb-tools/2-community-template.png)

-A [Stack](https://docs.influxdata.com/influxdb/cloud/influxdb-templates/stacks/) is a stateful InfluxDB template that lets you add, update, and remove template resources.
+A [Stack](https://docs.influxdata.com/influxdb/cloud/influxdb-templates/stacks/) is a stateful InfluxDB template that lets you add, update, and remove template resources on your InfluxDB instance.

 [Next Section]({{site.baseurl}}/docs/part-1/setting-up-influxdb){: .btn .btn-purple}